jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 client device.
 <br />
 <sup>10</sup>Requires Jellyfin Roku client version 3.1.6 or later.
 Dolby Vision is
 supported with HDR10 or HDR10+ fallback.
-HLG is only supported as a Dolby Vision with HLG fallback, not as a standalone format.
+HLG is only supported via Dolby Vision with HLG fallback, not as a standalone format.
 <br />
 <sup>11</sup>Requires the [Dolby Vision extension from the Microsoft Store](https://apps.microsoft.com/detail/9pltg1lwphlf)